zipwireapp/zipwireapp/terms/index.md

 From everyone at Zipwire, thank you for using our products!
 We build them to help you do your best work.
 Because we don't know every one of our customers personally, we have to put in place some Terms of Service to help keep the ship afloat.

-When we say “Company”, “we”, “our”, or “us” in this document, we are referring to Evoq Limited, the company that currently owns and operates Zipwire.
+When we say "Company", "we", "our", or "us" in this document, we are referring to Evoq Limited, the company that currently owns and operates Zipwire.
 Evoq Limited is a company registered in England & Wales.
 Evoq Limited was founded over 20 years ago by Luke Puplett for his freelancing work decades before creating Zipwire.
 The Evoq name will be changed in due course.

-When we say “Services”, we mean any product created and maintained by Evoq Limited.
+When we say "Services", we mean any product created and maintained by Evoq Limited.
 That includes Zipwire, whether delivered within a web browser, desktop application, mobile application, or another format.

-When we say “You” or “your”, we are referring to the people or organizations that own an account with one or more of our Services.
+When we say "You" or "your", we are referring to the people or organizations that own an account with one or more of our Services.
 We have specific ownership policies for Zipwire.

 We may update these Terms of Service in the future.
 You can track all changes made since they were forked from Basecamp's open policy documents, on GitHub.
 Initially these changes will be large and formative of the policies for Zipwire as they differ from Basecamp's originals.
 Once these initial sweeping changes are made and things have settled down, whenever we make a significant change to our policies, we will also announce them on our company blog.